-This laser safety course is suitable for those who work in an operating suite or other clinical environments that use lasers (Gynaecology, Urology, Otorhinolaryngology, Plastic surgery, Cardiology, Neurology, Orthopaedics, Ophthalmology).
+This Medical & Hospital Laser Safety Course is suitable for those who work in an operating suite or other clinical environments that use lasers (Gynaecology, Urology, Otorhinolaryngology, Plastic surgery, Cardiology, Neurology, Orthopaedics, Ophthalmology).

 Operational characteristics of lasers